sinbadbd/SwiftUI-Navigatoin/README.md

 ## Overview
 This document outlines the architecture and usage of navigation and deep linking within a SwiftUI application.
 It covers how navigation is handled programmatically through a coordinator pattern, and how deep links are mapped to app-specific routes using a URL scheme.
-1. **popLast** : Removes the last page from the navigation stack.
-2. **replaceLastWith**: Replaces the last page in the navigation stack with a new page.
-3. **popTo**: Pops the navigation stack up to and including the specified page.
-4. **popToPrevious**: Removes the last page from the navigation stack and executes a completion handler.
-5. **navigateAsRoot**: Resets the entire stack to a new root page.

 ### Components
 ### DestinationFlowPage:
 An enumeration that defines all possible navigation destinations within the app.
 Each case may include associated values to pass specific data.